rapid7/re2-java/README.md

 ### Little comment about interface and passing by reference ###

-I know that a lot of Java programmers may complain that the interfaced based on passing of parameters by reference through the trick with arrays is quite bad practise and that it introduces something what is not present in Java.
+I know that a lot of Java programmers may complain that the interface based on passing of parameters by reference through the trick with arrays is quite bad practise, dirty trick and that it introduces something what is in fact not present in Java.

-But after I try it in a real code I decided that it is the best way how to implement passing of submatches' values.
+But after I try it in a real code I decided that it is the best way how to pass values of submatches.
 If you have any idea how to implement it in different way, please give me know.

 ### Options  ###